-Students should be willing to continue to develop their technological awareness beyond the classroom.
+Students should be willing to continue to develop their technological awareness out of study time.

 A wide range of Product Design and Industrial Design courses are offered by universities leading to honours degrees.
-Students who are seriously thinking of a career in the field of 3D design would find this subject appropriate.
+Students who are seriously thinking of a career in the field of engineering or 3D design would find this subject appropriate.